 - We are the only Bristol-based counselling training programme to include a primary focus on human spirituality in its curriculum. - Our Certificate course is quality-checked by the National Counselling Society and the Diploma course is accredited by the BACP, which is your assurance that they meet nationally-agreed professional standards. - Our Advanced Certificate in Counselling Skills is equivalent to Higher Education level 4, whereas many other Certificate courses are HE level 3 or equal.
 Our Diploma in Counselling is equivalent to HE level 5. - Throughout our Certificate and Diploma courses, there is an equal emphasis on counselling theory, counselling skills and personal development work.
-It is rare for substantial personal development work to form an integral part of a counselling training to the same degree. - We are able to offer an excellent staff-student ratio (typically 1:8) which is significantly higher than many other comparable courses (the BACP recommendation is 1:12).
+It is rare for substantial personal development work to form an integral part of a counselling training to the same degree. - We are able to offer an excellent staff-student ratio (maximum 1:9) which is significantly higher than many other comparable courses (the BACP recommendation is 1:12).
 This means that our students benefit from a high level of tutor feedback not only to support their practical skills training and personal growth but also on their written assignments. - We recognise that, due to the nature of a counselling vocation, many students may have been out of education for some years and we work hard to support our students both academically and personally.
 You will have a Personal Tutor who will support you as you progress through your training.
-We offer you a minimum of one tutorial a term, although you can meet with your Personal Tutor more often if necessary. - We are able to offer our Diploma students a guaranteed counselling placement with Network Counselling.
-This includes the provision of free supervision. - We have a library of key texts, journals and training DVDs to support our students' learning. - Students are eligible to apply for an NUS Extra student discount card.
+We offer you a minimum of one tutorial a term, although you can meet with your Personal Tutor more often if necessary.
+Where needed we offer support from a learning mentor, and any specific learning needs are addressed through the tutorial system. - We are able to offer our Diploma students a guaranteed counselling placement with Network Counselling.
+This includes the provision of free supervision. - We have a library of key texts, journals and training DVDs to support our students' learning. - All students are eligible to apply for an NUS TOTUM student discount card.